cardano-foundation/CIPs/CIP-AnyDataIsDatum/README.md

 Hashing data on-chain is quite expensive from a computational perspective.
 Currently, however, we are forced to use the `serializeData` primitive combined with a hashing function of our choice.
 It would be computationally beneficial to let the node hash the data before running the smart contracts, giving us only a guarantee that this mapping is correct, just as we do with Datums presently.

-Therefore we propose extending the ScriptContext from just a mapping between DatumHash and Datum to a more universal mapping between BuiltinByteString and BuiltinData.
+Therefore we propose extending the ScriptContext's txInfoData from just a mapping between DatumHash and Datum to a more universal mapping between BuiltinByteString and BuiltinData.

 ## Motivation / History